Derived intersections and the Hodge theorem: Applications to Hodge theory

+Unfortunately, it seems hard to give a precise criterion for the existence of such an isomorphism.

+Note however that Ogus and Vologodsky prove (see Proof of Theorem~4.23 in \cite{OguVol}) that if we start with a variety $X$ and a proper map $f:X\to\A^1$ defined over a field of characteristic zero, and consider reductions of this pair $(X,f)$ to characteristic $p$, then the above quasi-isomorphism exists for all $p$ that are large enough.
+They then use this result to derive the Barannikov-Kontsevich Theorem.

+\paragraph In this paper, we consider a slightly different question: we ask for conditions when both complexes $F_*\Omega_{X, d-\wedge df}^\sbt$ and $\Omega^{\sbt}_{X', \wedge df'}$ are formal.
+This turns out to be a special case of the above problem: these two complexes have isomorphic cohomology sheaves anyway; therefore, once they are known to be formal, they are automatically quasi-isomorphic.

+\paragraph As a particular case, the untwisted de Rham theorem corresponds to $f=0$.
+Indeed, if $f=0$ the complex

+is clearly formal, and its cohomology sheaves are isomorphic to the cohomology sheaves as $F_*\Omega_X^\sbt$.
+Therefore, if $f=0$, the two complexes are quasi-isomorphic if and only if they are both formal.

+The theorem below is our main result concerning the formality of twisted de Rham complexes.

-\begin{Theorem} Let $X$ be a smooth scheme over a perfect field of characteristic $p>\dim X$ and assume that $X$ lifts to $W_2(k)$.
-Let $f$ be a regular function on $X$ so that the map $f:X\ra \A^1$ is proper.
-Denote by ($**$) the conjunction of the following two conditions: \begin{itemize} \item[1.]
-The critical locus $Z = \Crit f$ is scheme-theoretically smooth. \item[2.]
-The embedding $Z \hookrightarrow X$ is split to first order, that is, the short exact sequence below splits
+\begin{Theorem} Let $X$ be a smooth variety over a perfect field of characteristic $p$, and let $f:X\to\A^1$ be a morphism.
+Assume that the following conditions hold: \begin{itemize} \item[1.] $p>\dim(X)$. \item[2.]
+Both $X$ and $f$ lift to $W_2(\bbk)$. \item[3.]
+The critical locus $Z = \Crit f$ is scheme-theoretically smooth. \item[4.] $f$ is constant on each connected component of $Z$. \item[5.]
+The embedding $Z \hookrightarrow X$ is split to first order; in other words the short exact sequence below splits